 c.
 State laws that apply to PBM contracts both for state regulated insurance and for other state-regulated health plans.
 Only private employers are protected by ERISA’s deemer clause when they self-insure.
 In addition to individual plans and fully-insured employer plans, ERISA gives states broad authority to regulate self-insured plans maintained by state and local governments and by other public employers such as state universities.
 However, to the extent a state law regulating non-Federal governmental plans prevents the application of a Federal law, the state law would be preempted.

 Likewise, state Medicaid plans and other publicly funded benefit programs are outside the scope of ERISA.
 Though states will need to ensure that any Medicaid PBM requirements are consistent with federal Medicaid law and any relevant terms and conditions of the federally-approved state Medicaid plan.
+Medicare plans are also outside the scope of ERISA, but are subject to Medicare preemption as they are governed by federal law and regulated by CMS.

 d.
 State laws that apply to all PBM contracts regardless of the type of health plan involved.
 Insofar as the law applies to contracts with self-insured private employers (directly or through a third-party administrator), it is necessary to analyze the specifics of these laws to determine if they improperly "relate to" an ERISA plan so as to be preempted.

 e.
 State laws mandating requirements for PBM contracts with state-regulated fully insured health plans, with an opportunity for self-funded group health plans to voluntarily participate (“opt-in”) in state regulatory structure.
-Including an opt-in for self-funded plans should not, in and of itself, cause the law to be preempted under ERISA.
+Including an opt-in for self-funded plans should not, in and of itself, cause the law to be preempted under ERISA, but this specific question has not been litigated.
+However, a state law that permits a self-insured ERISA covered plan to opt-in to the state law requirements would likely be unenforceable by the state to the extent that the self-insured plan failed to comply under both ERISA’s civil enforcement scheme and ERISA”s preemption provision.

 Step 2 – If a state law applies to contracts between PBMs and ERISA plans (either fully insured or self-funded), states should consider the content and focus of the specific provisions in the state PBM law and the analysis in the chart that follows: